-- to minimise the impact of their operations on the environment; or - favour suppliers that are environmentally responsible; - contribute to conserving natural resources; - encourage waste minimisation and recycling; - include recycled-content; and - contribute to minimising Council's carbon emissions.
+- to minimise the impact of their operations on the environment; or - favour suppliers that are environmentally responsible; - contribute to conserving natural resources; - encourage waste minimisation and recycling;

 Electronic version on Council N:/ drive is the control version.
 Printed copies are considered uncontrolled.
 Before using a printed copy, verify that it is the current version.